dxhub-apps/lexyhub/docs/backoffice-risk-register.md

 Because the register is driven by Supabase, the backoffice dashboard metrics (total, open, mitigated, and overdue) now reflect the genuine operational posture rather than demo scenarios.

+## Managing the register from the UI

+The **Admin → Backoffice → Risk management** page has been rebuilt with Material Design cards and grids so administrators can triage telemetry without guessing which controls are interactive.
+Each section uses the same solid backgrounds and contrast tokens from the global theme, making buttons and editable fields obvious in both light and dark mode.

+1. Review the **Risk appetites** card to understand the current guardrails.
+Use the form at the top to create or update appetites—fields sit within a responsive grid and persist only after clicking **Create appetite** or **Update appetite**.
+2. Capture mitigation levers in the **Controls** card.
+Edit and delete buttons remain visible at all times, so you no longer need to hover to discover available actions.
+3. Raise incidents from the **Risk register** card.
+The redesigned form lets you link appetites and controls via dropdowns, document mitigation plans, and assign owners.
+After submitting, the register list refreshes inline with chips highlighting severity, likelihood, and ownership.

+All inputs inherit the system theme preference managed by the global theme switcher, ensuring accessibility and visual consistency across the entire application shell.